swiss-chris/spring-integration-progress-bar/README.md

 To run it manually:
 - run `npm run build` to bundle the typescript code into `bundle.js`.
+- stop the Spring Boot Application if it is currently running.
 - run the `ProgressBarIT`.

 ## mvn test